zakrot/wp-slimstat/readme.txt

 `// Load WP SlimStat DB, the API library exposing all the reports require_once(WP_PLUGIN_DIR.'/wp-slimstat/admin/view/wp-slimstat-db.php');

 // Initialize the API.
-You can pass a filter in the options, i.e. show only hits by people who where using Firefox, any version wp_slimstat_db::init('browser contains Firefox');
+You can pass a filter in the options, i.e. show only hits by people who where using Firefox (any version) *and* visiting 'posts': wp_slimstat_db::init('browser contains Firefox|content_type equals post');

 // Use the appropriate method to display your stats echo wp_slimstat_db::count_records('1=1', '*', false);`

+You can list more than one filter by using the pipe char | to separate them (which is evaluated as AND among the filters).

 *Available methods*